actualbudget/docs/docs/install/local.md

 ## Installing Actual

-1. After the prerequisites are fulfilled, clone the [Actual](https://github.com/actualbudget/actual) project in your project root directory where you want to install Actual.
+1. After the prerequisites are fulfilled, open bash and clone the [Actual](https://github.com/actualbudget/actual) project in your project root directory where you want to install Actual.
   ```bash
   git clone https://github.com/actualbudget/actual.git
   ```